Alekos-Cuba/device-manager/README.md

  - Open browser and navigate to http://localhost:<APP_PORT> (defined in .env file)
  - Enjoy jumping between pages watching pretty buttons and boring information (-_-)

-*** Known bugs ***
- - When creating new peripherals, there is no restriction/validation for UID(s), so for the moment you can create more than one peripheral with the same uid (I know, it sucks! that's why I'm warning you :p)

 Thanks for reading!